-Figure 11: Example of a map created to organize questions for the MAW landscaping staff between the layers if they were to be converted to a geodatabase in the future.
+Figure 11: Example of a map created to organize questions for the MAW landscaping staff

+The data was finalized in a flat, shapefile structure due to the need for it to be published as online map services.
+However, certain steps were taken to provide the major relationships between the layers if they were to be converted to a geodatabase in the future.
 Figure 12 shows a diagram of the final data structure, showing connections and common fields for a potential relational database format in the future.